openaps/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 ![IFTTT Today View](../../Images/IFTTT_today.PNG)

-If you end up with more than four IFTTT widgets, they will appear in reverse-order of when they were created...which may not be the same as you'd prefer them to appear on your widget bar.
+If you end up with more than four IFTTT applets, they will appear in reverse-order of when they were created...which may not be the same as you'd prefer them to appear on your widget bar.
 If you'd like to reorder them:

   * go into your iPhone's IFTTT app
   * click on My Applets